Odyseus/CLIApplicationsManager/docs/_sources/includes/FilesCleaner/index.rst.txt

 Requirements
 ============

-No mayor requirements are needed to run this application other than Python 3 (Python 3.5+ to be precise).
+No mayor requirements are needed to run this application other than Python 3.5+.

 .. include:: ./usage.restructuredtext